-Lorne Dechtenberg is different.
-That’s about the only way to put it.
-He can’t help it – it’s in his genes.
-His great-great-grandfather (an accomplished singer, composer, and conductor) was hand-picked to serve as Chief Musician under Russia’s final czar.
+Many musicians say that music is "in their blood."
+For Lorne Dechtenberg, the expression is perhaps more than figurative.
+His great-great-grandfather (a conductor and composer in Kyiv, Ukraine) was conscripted to serve as Chief Musician for Russia’s final czar.
 And the younger Dechtenberg is proof that, sometimes, the apple doesn’t fall far from the tree.

 As a young composer, he received awards from the Florida Vocal Association, the Louisa Stude Sarofim Foundation, and the SCI/ASCAP Annual Commission contest, as well as several academic awards.
 Later, Dechtenberg and his Honeymoon Symphony were chronicled in the PBS documentary Composer at Work.
 His works, published by Kiss on Ellipse Music (BMI), have been performed across the U.S. and Europe, and the original cast album of his oratorio King of Glory has been released globally via iTunes, Amazon, and other online outlets.
 While he is in demand as a performer, he continues to accept commissions, composing music for stage and screen productions, orchestras, bands, and houses of worship.

-As a conductor, Dechtenberg has become known for his unparalleled energy on the podium.
-As the musical director of BgO, he has led the world premieres of over a dozen new stage works and conducted excerpts from many more.
-Although well-versed in the masterworks (he holds a D.M.A. and two M.M. degrees), Dechtenberg’s fearless “intent-based” approach to new works has made him a sought-after interpreter and an ideal collaborator for composers, singers, and instrumentalists alike.
+As a music director and producer, Dechtenberg has become known for his unparalleled energy on the podium.
+At Bluegrass Opera & Music Theatre, he has led the world or regional premieres of some two dozen stage works and conducted excerpts from many more.
+Although well-versed in the masterworks (he holds a D.M.A. and two M.M. degrees), Dechtenberg’s fearless “intent-based” approach to new works has made him a sought-after interpreter and an ideal collaborator for creators and performers alike.
+Recent collaborations have included LoveMusik with Tony- and Oscar-winning playwright Alfred Uhry (Driving Miss Daisy), as well as a program of Entartete Musik (works banned by the Nazi regime during the lead-up to World War II), which brought together musicians from Bluegrass Opera, the Lexington Philharmonic, and other talented community members.